How And When Does A Court Value Or Divide Marital Property?

 With respect to vehicles, if both parties’ names are on the title, the court will require one side to refinance, or the party receiving the vehicle to refinance to get the other party’s name off the loan.
 Otherwise, the Court may order the vehicle sold.

 For more information on Valuing or Dividing Marital Property In A Divorce, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.